Padamadan: History

 The mountains of Kerala were once dense impregnable forests meeting fresh water backwaters that connected down to the sea.
 These backwater regions of mid-Kerala were quite productive agriculturally and with ample fishing, cashew and spice industries.

 Oral stories archived on palm and copper tablets passed down through the generations indicate an antiquity of at least 2000 years with an early family origin from the Karnatak regions near Mysore.

 These preserved histories record the royal lineage originating in the Karnatak regions in military service to the Raj of Mysore as War Generals defending those territories from Northern invaders.
 For their honourable service to the Raj of Mysore, the Padamadans were granted lordship over the Vypin territories in Kerala.

 These histories also recount the Padamadans serving in diplomatic roles with Chinese emissaries sent by the Emperor of China, who stayed in Kerala for several months in the Vypin regions.
-During these cultural exchanges the Padamadans educated the Chinese on advanced irrigation techniques for rice agriculture, astronomy and mathematics, philosophical and Vedic concepts, and remedies from Ayurvedic medicine medicine practiced by the family for generations.
+During these cultural exchanges the Padamadans educated the Chinese on advanced irrigation techniques for rice agriculture, astronomy and mathematics, philosophical and Vedic concepts, and remedies from Ayurvedic medicine practiced by the family for generations.

 In exchange, the Chinese showed the Padamadans the benefits of installing Chinese nets and techniques for maintaining (manually dredging) ports in the difficult coastline areas in the Vypin territory.